 The worst culprits are white bread, bagels, pasta, crackers, cookies, muffins, sodas, candy, cake and pies.
 If sweeteners needed, try xylitol or stevia.
 Switch to whole grains like brown rice, quinoa, oatmeal (not the quick variety!), barley, and go for sprouted varieties which increase nutrients.
 Eat organic!
 Most commercial grains are fumigated and genetically modified.
-However the best recommendation is to eliminate all grains, even if 'organic' and 'whole grain'.
+However the best recommendation is to eliminate all refined flour products, even if 'organic'.
 Why?
 They create insulin surges in the blood and create a dependency on the body's cells to utilize glucose (the major cancer fuel) instead of fat for energy.
-Many whole grains cause similar insulin surges as sodas and candy!

 8) Eat at least 7-9 servings of fresh fruit & veggies a day!